KiljaeL/LOO-StabCP/README.md

 # Leave-One-Out Stable Conformal Prediction

+By Kiljae Lee and Yuan Zhang.

-This contains the implementation and experiments for the paper titled **"Leave-One-Out Stable Conformal Prediction"**, submitted to ICLR 2025.
+This repository provides an implementation of the paper titled **"Leave-One-Out Stable Conformal Prediction"** accepted at ICLR 2025.

 ## Requirements
 - Python 3.x